Share this post:

 30.04.2025

-To kickstart a project of exploring the heritage of Holcombe Moor and Peel Tower, twenty people set out on Easter Sunday for a social hike passing by key features historical features on the moor including Pilgrim’s Cross and Ellen Strange’s memorial.
+To kickstart the project, a group set off exploring the heritage of Holcombe Moor and Peel Tower, on Easter Sunday.
+They passed by key historical features on the moor including Pilgrim’s Cross and Ellen Strange’s memorial.
 Much of the recent fantastic work conducted by the National Trust to protect the sensitive grasslands and peatland on the moor were also highlighted to the group.

 The group ended the hike with climbing to the very of top of the iconic Peel Tower to marvel at the views across Greater Manchester and beyond.
 Huge thanks to The Sunnywood Project team for leading ☀️🌳☀️